As any slope-gardener will tell you, they’re in it for the view. Whether they're staring out…

 How to Plant Potatoes Indoors

-Now that you’ve gathered your soil and planted your seeds or sprouts, there are a few things to keep in mind about planting indoors.
+Now that you’ve gathered your potting soil and planted your potato seeds or potato sprouts, there are a few things to keep in mind about planting indoors.
 The first is that potatoes require plenty of moisture to grow and growing potatoes indoors means much dryer conditions than growing them outdoors.
 Therefore, you’re going to need to make sure you water your potatoes continuously and at regular intervals.
 Potatoes need about one to two inches of water per week.
 This generally means that as long as the soil is damp but not soggy, you’re good.

 It’s also important to note for first-time potato seed planters that after a week or so you’ll notice potato shoots coming out of the soil, which will be exciting (at least to us).
 At this point, put more soil in your container, covering the shoots back up.
 From here, you’ll only have to worry about adding more water when needed.